semiologic/sem-seo/readme.txt

 == Change Log ==

+= 2.3.1 =

+- Sitemap entries for archive pages (category, tags, author, date) had too many additional pages if a non-excerpt listing was set

 = 2.3 =

 - Added prev and next adjacent canonical links for multi-page and series of pages, such as blog pages